Sending and Receiving Packets

 }

-As you can see its much simpler than using BSD sockets directly.
-As a bonus the code is the same on all platforms, because everything platform specific is handled for you inside the socket and address classes.
+As an added bonus the code is the same on all platforms because everything platform specific is handled inside the socket and address classes.

 Conclusion